djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 The essential idea is simple:

-> **Spatial dependence tells us how much information one location provides about another.**
+> Spatial dependence tells us how much information one location provides about another.

-The semivariogram measures that dependence through squared differences, while the fitted variogram model summarizes the dependence in a mathematically usable form.
+The semivariogram measures that dependence through squared differences, while a fitted variogram model summarizes it in a form that can be used in spatial prediction.

----

-## 22. Questions students should be able to answer
+## Questions students should be able to answer

 1. Why can a large-scale trend create an apparently long-range variogram?
 2. What does a small semivariogram value mean physically?